DarrenKew007/JacketInfo_DataScrapping_MiniProject/README.md

 Note:
 If you intend to use the automomation I made, please change the folder/file names into the names of your own folder/file.
 This project has taken some inspiration from the UIPath Studio Community.

+If there are any mistakes or improvments to this automation that can be made, please kindly reach out to more.
+Any advice would be greatly appreciated.